xBenJamminx/bibliotek/README.md

 To use the chat functionality, you need to configure at least one API key.
 The default model is GPT-4o-mini, which requires an OpenAI API key.

 You can add API keys in two ways:

 1. **Environment variables** (recommended for production)
 2. **User settings** (in the application interface)

 Required for default setup:

-- `OPENAI_API_KEY` - Required for GPT-4o-mini and other OpenAI models
+- `OPENAI_API_KEY` - Required for GPT-4o-mini and other OpenAI models.
+  Configure this key as a server-side environment variable (for example, in Vercel's project settings).

 Optional configuration:

 - `NEXT_PUBLIC_RESTRICT_MODELS=true` - Restricts available models to only those you have configured (default: false)

 ### 6. Run app locally